aayani/prisma-next-js/README.md

 ### Installing

-To initialize the project, first navigate to the root directory and install all dependencies
+To initialize the project, first navigate to the root directory and install all dependencies.

 ```
 yarn install